harsadas/responsive-login-page/README.md

 # responsive-login-page
-would made a responsive login page from scratch
+would made a responsive login page from scratch with some animation.